deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 "He's not due back until tomorrow."
 Gabriel pointed out.
 His kitchen faucet had a mode to deliver boiling water, and he used it to fill the cafetier with his favoured blend of Galapagos coffee—a rare treat.
 Sure, Ava adulterated hers with so much cream and sugar that it was barely recognisable, and a bit of a waste, but he figured it must still be better behind all that than just the instant stuff.

-"Yeah, but…it's his birthday, so I can't sleep."
+"Yeah, but...it's his birthday, so I can't sleep."
 Ava gave him a little smile that said she knew just how nonsensical that was.

 "You're that nervous at seeing him again?"
 Gabriel asked, leaning against the counter while the coffee brewed.

-"For, like…a whole bunch of reasons."
+"For, like...a whole bunch of reasons."
 Ava agreed.

 "Eh, don't worry so much."
 Gabriel told her fondly. "if you two manage to break the bed or something, I'll fix it."